odinuv/web/en/apv/walkthrough/javascript/index.md

 ## JavaScript events
 Events are type of signals which are broadcasted to JavaScript event listeners (functions) when some action takes place.
-For example a user can click a button or a timer ticks:
+For example a user can click a button, move a mouse or a timer ticks:

 {% highlight html %}
 <button onclick="clickButtonHandler(event)">Click me - console.log()!</button>